 Hilltowns Destination Map

-The Jacob’s Ladder Business Association (JLBA) is creating a “Hilltown Destinations” map with funding and staff assistance from Healthy Hampshire, which will include at least two dozen family friendly, well-marked, accessible trail heads in twelve Hilltown communities.
-To support hikers and tourists, the map will also include JLBA businesses and access points for food, water, gasoline, and bathrooms for public use.
-Healthy Hampshire funding will be used to promote maps in the following towns: Blandford, Chester, Chesterfield, Cummington, Huntington, Middlefield, Russell and Worthington.
+The Jacob’s Ladder Business Association (JLBA) created a “Hilltown Destinations” map with funding and staff assistance from Healthy Hampshire, which includes at least two dozen family friendly, well-marked, accessible trail heads in twelve Hilltown communities.
+To support hikers and tourists, the map also includes JLBA businesses and access points for food, water, gasoline, and bathrooms for public use.